 Nancy Hoagland is the Director of Editing, Design, and Production for books and journals at the Press.
 She has worked in academic publishing for most of her career.
 She came to the Press in 2010 from Oxford University Press, where she worked for almost twenty-five years.
 She is responsible for planning, directing, and managing the publication schedules and costs of journals and new books, as well as for managing the reprints program.
 Her groups work collaboratively to publish all press content in various formats—print, electronic, and online—to high-quality standards, on time, and on budget.

-Cason Lynley is the Director of Marketing and Sales for journals and books.
+Cason Lynley is the Director of Marketing, Sales, & Finance.
 She came to the Press in 1999 and, during that time, has held in five different positions at the Press.
 Marketing and Sales supports the Press’s overall mission of wide dissemination of scholarly books and journals while also working to sustain the long-term financial viability of the Press.
 She is actively involved with the Association for University Presses (formerly AAUP) and has served on the education and annual program committee for the Society for Scholarly Publishing for many years.
 Prior to her time at the Press, Cason worked for Southern Progress Corporation, publisher of Southern Living and Southern Accents magazines.
 Cason received a MA in English with an emphasis in creative writing from North Carolina State University and holds a BA in English and Religion from Wake Forest University.